BUSTER-21/examples/api_documentation/docs/source/examples/fetch_model.rst

   :?limit=:

     Number of items you want to include in each page result.
 There could be fewer items remaining than the specified value.

+  :?sort=:

+    Sort the items by time.
+Set this to **-createTime** to get latest item first.

   **Example request**